Depression, Diet, And Exercise

 Do you have persistent symptoms of depression?

 Sugary foods can offer a quick energy boost, but you may experience a "crash" soon after eating them.
 If you're used to eating candy as a snack, eating fruit like a banana may be a beneficial replacement.
-In addition, healthy foods can offer long-lasting energy, improving depression symptoms.
+In addition, foods high in protein or fiber can offer long-lasting energy, improving depression symptoms.
+Each body is different, so speak with your doctor before making changes to your eating habits, and consider your dietary needs and restrictions.

 Other foods that may reduce depressive symptoms include the following: